Call us 24/7

 Fire Risk Assessment Templates

-Using a fire risk assessment template can be a useful tool for owners of small businesses and property owners who are conducting a fire risk assessment for the first time, or for those who want to ensure that they are following a consistent and thorough process.
-It is worth mentioning that they are not perfect.
+Using a generic fire safety risk assessment template can be a useful tool for owners of small businesses and property owners.
+They provide users with a consistent and thorough process that is suited to a wide range of building types.
+However, they’re not perfect.

-However, it’s important to note that fire risk assessments should be tailored to the specific property and the activities that take place there.
-A template can provide a useful starting point, but it should be customised to reflect the unique features and hazards of the property being assessed.
+A fire risk assessment checklist should be tailored to the specific property and the activities that take place there.
+A generic template can provide a useful starting point, but it should be customised to reflect the unique features and hazards of the property being assessed.

-Your risk assessment should inform other aspects of your fire safety, such as what equipment is in place to help suppress potential fires, such as sprinkler systems and extinguishers.
+Your fire safety risk assessment should inform other aspects of your fire safety, such as what equipment is in place to help suppress potential fires, such as sprinkler systems and extinguishers.

 Fire Risk Assessment FAQs

-Yes, if you want to carry out your own fire risk assessment you are free to do so, but some people choose not to or at least seek professional advice to ensure a thorough and competent fire plan.
+Yes, if you want to carry out your own fire safety risk assessment, you are free to do so.
+However, some people choose not to seek professional advice to ensure a thorough and competent fire plan.

-The law in the UK says that the assessment must be ‘suitable and sufficient’, so it should contain all of the obvious, clear, and significant risks in the building and take into account people who may be impacted by a fire, as well as inform precautions and safety features.
+The law in the UK says that the assessment must be ‘suitable and sufficient’.
+As such, it should contain all of the obvious, clear, and significant risks in the building.
+It must take into account people who may be impacted by a fire, as well as inform precautions and safety features.

-Yes, it is essential that every business and commercial property has a fire risk assessment carried out and regularly updated (every six months is a good interval to aim for).
-There may be legal repercussions for those who don’t have a fire risk assessment.
+Yes, every business and commercial property must have a fire safety risk assessment carried out and regularly updated.
+There may be legal repercussions if yours is out of date.

 icon phone animated